Blendify/blender-manual/trunk/blender_docs/manual/physics/collision.rst

   (but you can animate them as softbodies which take deflection into account).

-If you change the deflection settings for an object you have to recalculate the particle, softbody or cloth system (*Free Cache*), this is not done automatically.
+If you change the deflection settings for an object you have to recalculate the particle, softbody or cloth system by *Free Cache*, this is not done automatically.
 You can clear the cache for all selected objects with :kbd:`Ctrl-B` :menuselection:`--> Free cache selected`.